COVID-19 practice advice and regulatory issues

 Clinical information and advice

-A National taskforce has been established bringing together peak professional bodies across Australia whose members are providing clinical care to people with COVID-19.
+A national taskforce has broughttogether peak professional bodies across Australia whose members are providing clinical care to people with COVID-19.

-They are undertaking continuous evidence surveillance to identify and rapidly synthesise emerging research in order to provide national, evidence-based guidelines for the clinical care of people with COVID-19.
-The guidelines address questions that are specific to managing COVID-19 and cover the full disease course across mild, moderate, severe and critical illness.
+They undertake continuous evidence surveillance to identify and rapidly synthesise emerging research in order to provide national, evidence-based guidelines for the clinical care of people with COVID-19, post-COVID syndrome (long COVID), as well as other emerging conditions, such as mpox.